drseg/swift-fsm/README.md

 }
 ```

-Here we have introduced a new function `matching`, and two new protocols, `ExpandedSyntaxBuilder` and `Predicate`.
+We have introduced the function `matching`, and two protocols, `ExpandedSyntaxBuilder` and `Predicate`.

 > ```swift
 > define(.locked) {